wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

-**[A.2.p4.7]** Consider a program that consists of a single task with work 10,000 GFlop.
+**[A.2.p4.7]** Consider a program that consists of a single task with work 10,000 Gflop.
 The developer of the program has an idea to expose data-parallelism.
-But it is not perfect: the single task is rewritten as a first task with work 500 GFlop, and then $n$ tasks with each work $10000/n$ GFlop.
+But it is not perfect: the single task is rewritten as a first task with work 500 Gflop, and then $n$ tasks with each work $10000/n$ Gflop.
 So the total work of the program is larger and there is still a sequential phase.
 What would the speedup be if executing the modified code on 4 cores (compared to the original 1-task program on 1 of these cores)?